intel/gardener-extension-cri-resmgr/README.md

 #### 1. Prepare images.

-Build and publish docker images for extension, installation and node-agent with your own registry.
+Build and publish docker images for extension, installation and cri-resmgr-agent with your own registry.

 For example lets assume that we want to use `v2.isvimgreg.com` as registry with specific tag called `mybranch`: